zbynekdrlik/obs-yt-player/phases/Phase-08-Final-Review.md

 - OBS script description length (≤ 400 chars)
 - PEP-8 style and useful code comments

-Provide any refactors or fixes necessary, then output the **final** script.
+## Review Checklist
+1. All requirements from `02-requirements.md` implemented
+2. All OBS constraints from `03-obs_api.md` followed
+3. Code style matches `04-guidelines.md`
+4. Thread safety verified for all shared state
+5. Error handling comprehensive
+6. Logging appropriate and consistent
+7. No blocking operations on main thread

+## Final Testing
+1. Full end-to-end test with real playlist
+2. Test all error scenarios
+3. Verify no memory leaks
+4. Check CPU usage is reasonable
+5. Test on Windows, macOS, and Linux if possible
+6. Stress test with large playlists

 ## Commit
-Suggested commit message:
+After successful testing and review, commit with message:
 > *"Finalize script: integrate features, polish, and cleanup."*

+Provide any refactors or fixes necessary, then output the **final** script.